Chapter 6: modern Vulkan

 A. Dynamic rendering

 We can have multiple draw operations in a single rendering block, with the restriction that all of them share the same depth and stencil attachments.
 Color attachments are also shared globally: we control which of them gets written to by a rendering operation through the GLSL location keyword only.
-We describe (non-input) attachments using VkRenderingAttachmentInfo objects, which specify an image view and the layout it will be in at rendering time, resolve information for multisampling (a resolve mode, a target image view and a layout; resolving runs after rendering, and the resolve mode gives us a fair amount of control over how it runs), and a pair of load/store operations (plus a color for clearing the attachment on load, if this is the load operation we request).
+We describe (non-input) attachments using VkRenderingAttachmentInfo objects, which specify an image view and the layout it will be in at rendering time, resolve information for multisampling (a resolve mode, a target image view and a layout; resolving runs after rendering, and the resolve mode gives us a fair amount of control over how it runs), and a pair of load/store operations (plus a color for clearing the attachment on load, used if we set the load operation to clear).
 VkRenderingAttachmentInfo is pretty much the new VkAttachmentDescription.
 The main difference is that the image view is referenced directly and that the layout transitions are not handled automatically.

 When creating pipelines, we pass a VkPipelineRenderingCreateInfo object through VkGraphicsPipelineCreateInfo's pNext field.
 This object specifies the format of the attachments (plus some additional information for multiview rendering).
 We do not have to deal with render pass compatibility anymore!
 Also, we should pass a null handle instead of the render pass object we used to provide.